WoW Rise of Azshara is getting closer!

 The Rise of Azshara

 Huge news for fans of the most popular MMORPG!
 The game-changing patch 8.2 – The Rise of Azshara is getting closer and we know what’s in it.
 Two brand new zones, a new raid, dungeon, and many more changes will arrive at the world of Azeroth.
-We don’t know the exact date yet, but as soon as it’s announced we will add it here.
+WoW Rise of Azshara release date has been announced - it's June 25th.
 The patch is supposed to at the same time bring new locations to explore as well as some replayable content that will be fun and engaging even if you do it multiple times.
 It will be the biggest patch in the history of WoW and is supposed to fix all the issues with Battle of Azeroth.

 Nazjatar the home city of Azshara